 Usage of Procore's API is subject to rate limits.
-By limiting the number of API requests that can be issued from a unique authentication token, we're able to offer a more reliable service by protecting our own system infrastructure from being negatively affected by abusive users or applications who are not operating in accordance to our terms and conditions.
+By limiting the number of API requests that can be issued from a unique authentication token, we are able to offer a more reliable service by protecting our own system infrastructure from being negatively affected by abusive users or applications that are not operating in accordance with our terms and conditions.

 |X-Rate-Limit-Limit||The total number of requests per 60 minute window.|

 |X-Rate-Limit-Remaining||The number of requests you are allowed to make in the current 60 minute window.|

 |X-Rate-Limit-Reset||The Unix timestamp for when the next window begins.|

 X-Rate-Limit-Limit: 3600 X-Rate-Limit-Remaining: 3599 X-Rate-Limit-Reset: 1466182244

 When you exceed the rate limit, the client will receive a 429 status code.
 The rate limit headers will still be present.
 The response body will contain the following message.

 You have surpassed the max number of requests for an hour.
 Please wait until your limit resets.

 The following tips will help you to code defensively and reduce the possibility of exceeding the rate limit.
 Some application features that you may want to provide are simply impossible in light of rate limiting, especially around the most current data available.

 - If you do not need all of the fields in the show response, fetch the entire collection of objects through the index action in one API event.